Yaranaik/Yaranaik/README.md

-- 👋 Hi, I’m @Yaranaik
+- 👋 Hi, I’m @Yara
-- 👀 I’m interested in learning Python and Javascript
+- 👀 I’m interested in learning Python and C#
-- 🌱 I’m currently learning Phyton and Javascript
+- 🌱 I’m currently learning Phyton and C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...